-This list, containing ten songs from her three albums, represents some of her finest songs, but it is by no means exhaustive.
-Asa is one of the few contemporary Nigerian artists who don't stuff albums with forgettable tracks.
-Some of her songs will grab you on first listen and stay with you for years, others will grow on you with time, but none is ever to be dismissed as worthless.
+This list, containing ten songs from her three albums, represents some of her finest songs, but is by no means exhaustive.
+Asa is one of a few contemporary Nigerian artists who don't stuff albums with forgettable tracks.
+Some of her songs will grab you on first listen and stay with you for years, others will grow on you, but none is ever to be dismissed.

 10. Ba mi dele